 - Audi e-tron vs Tesla Model X - SUVs face-off in electric car showdown

-Audi also plans to introduce a more powerful S variant for both body styles later in 2020.
-Total output is 370kW - equivalent to 489bhp, with torque of 973Nm.
+At the top of the range is the more powerful S variant - available in both SUV and Sportback body styles.
+Total output is 370kW - equivalent to 496bhp, with torque of 973Nm.

-Five trim levels are available for the SUV: Technik, Sport, S line, Black Edition and Vorsprung, while buyers have the option of the Sportback in S line or Launch Edition specification.
+Five trim levels are available for the SUV: Technik, Sport, S line, Black Edition and Vorsprung, while buyers have the option of the Sportback in S line, Launch Edition and Vorsprung specification.
 All versions get LED lights, 20-inch wheels, electrically-adjustable heated leather seats and two charge ports; one on either side of the car.